Carpet

-you have bought new carpet in the past successfully then buying new carpet
+you have bought new carpet successfully in the past, then buying new carpet

-today might seem like a no-brainer.
+today might seem like a super easy task for you.
 But times have changed and buying new carpet

-unscrupulous carpet retailers use to trick you out of your hard-earned
+unscrupulous carpet retailers have figured out how to to trick you out of your hard-earned

 Selecting